Updated: Feb 2

 Myth #7: You can post as many times as you like any time you like

-Be sure to critically review your social media analytics to know the times your audience is online.
+Content is no longer shared chronologically on most social networks.
+Therefore, be sure to critically review your social media analytics to know the times your audience is online.
 Also, be sure not to flood your audience or page with content.
 Find the optimal time of day to post with the right number of posts scheduled per day or week.

 Myth #8: Always use a corporate voice when posting as a brand